Integrative Bodywork: A Manual Therapy

 .

-Many people seek this type of work because they are in pain and tend to feel like they have tried everything.
+Many people seek Manual Therapy because they are in pain and tend to feel like they have tried everything.
 Many are exhausted, anxious, depleted and have lost hope.
 Their pain and anxiety meds have quit working and their pain management doctor isn’t helping.
 This life-long cycle of requiring more and more drugs has created a dependence that becomes the focus of a person’s life.
 The physician forgets that this patient is a person and not just the sum of parts.
-This person wants to have a life that is not consumed by a constant need for pain relief.

 Find out how an Integrative Bodywork session can help you.